-The Exceptional Student Services Academy Director is Rebecca Conforto.
-She oversees the ESS department, including staff, student, and program development.
-She is responsible for facilitating initial evaluations for Special Education and related services and is the first point of contact for incoming families of students receiving Special Education services.
+The Exceptional Student Services Academy Director and English Language Program Manager is Rebecca Conforto.
+She serves on the Administrative Team and oversees the EL program and ESS department, including staff, student, and program development.
+She is responsible for facilitating initial evaluations for Special Education and related services.
+She is the first point of contact for incoming families of students receiving Special Education or English Language services.

-The Exceptional Student Services Team is comprised of the Exceptional Student Services Academy Lead, Emily Lockman, several certified Special Education teachers (Exceptional Student Services Coordinators) and assistants (Exceptional Student Services Assistants).
+The Exceptional Student Services Team is comprised of the Exceptional Student Services Academy Lead, Emily Lockman, several certified Special Education teachers (Exceptional Student Services Coordinators), instructors (Exceptional Student Service Instructors), and assistants (Exceptional Student Services Assistants).
 The ESS team coordinates, develops, and provides services and supports for all students with an Individualized Education Plan (IEP).
 If you are a parent of a student(s) with an IEP, your first point of contact is your student(s) Exceptional Student Services Coordinator.
 The Exceptional Student Services Academy Director is first point of contact for all other inquires.

-The Section 504 and SST Coordinator is Samantha Magary.
+The Student Support Coordinator is Samantha Magary.
 She is responsible for overseeing the programs of Student Study Team and students with Section 504 plans, including screening for, and evaluating student needs for 504 accommodation plans.